Big Read: Coronavirus vs the incredible human immune system

 "So the immune cells have to start replicating to catch up.
 If you have 10 bugs in your system, it's easier to get on top of.
 People like healthcare workers, unfortunately, are dealing with massively higher levels of bugs, and thus the virus can stay far ahead of their immune system."

-On the flipside, things could also go very wrong when our immune systems went too far with their responses and inadvertently made us sicker.
+On the flipside, things can go awry when our immune systems push back too hard and inadvertently made us sicker.

+One of the most lethal examples of this is what's called a cytokine storm.

 "In essence, the more lung function you ordinarily have, the far better off you'll be against this virus," Le Gros said.